Jacob Schiff

-Jacob Henry Schiff (born Jakob Heinrich Schiff; January 10, 1847 – September 25, 1920) was a German-born American banker, businessman, and philanthropist.
-He helped finance the expansion of American railroads and the Japanese military efforts against Tsarist Russia in the Russo-Japanese War.
+Jacob Henry Schiff (born Jakob Heinrich Schiff; January 10, 1847 – September 25, 1920) was a Jewish German-born American banker, businessman, and philanthropist.
+He helped finance the expansion of American railroads, and the Japanese military efforts against Tsarist Russia in the Russo-Japanese War.

 Born in Frankfurt, Germany, Schiff migrated to the United States after the American Civil War and joined the firm Kuhn, Loeb & Co.
 From his base on Wall Street, he was the foremost Jewish leader from 1880 to 1920 in what later became known as the "Schiff era", grappling with all major Jewish issues and problems of the day, including the plight of Russian Jews, American and international antisemitism, care of needy Jewish immigrants, and the rise of Zionism.
 He also became a director of many important corporations, including the National City Bank of New York, Equitable Life Assurance Society, Wells Fargo & Company, and the Union Pacific Railroad.
 In many of his interests he was associated with E. H. Harriman.

 Early life and education

 Schiff was born in 1847 in the Judengasse in Frankfurt am Main, Germany, to Moses and Clara (née Niederhofheim) Schiff, members of a distinguished Ashkenazi Jewish rabbinical family that traced its lineage in Frankfurt back to 1370.
-One ancestor, David Tevele Schiff, became lead rabbi in Great Britain and from 1765 until his death was acting head of the London Synagogue.
+One ancestor, David Tevele Schiff, became lead rabbi in Great Britain, and from 1765 until his death was acting head of the London Synagogue.
 Meir Ben Jacob Schiff, another relative, had become renowned as a Talmudic scholar and commentator in the 14th century.
 Jacob's father, Moses Schiff, was a broker for the Rothschilds.
 Schiff was educated in the schools of Frankfurt, and was first employed in the banking and brokerage business as an apprentice in 1861.

 After the American Civil War had ended in April 1865, Schiff came to the United States, arriving in New York City on August 6.
 He became a broker on November 21, 1866, and joined the firm of Budge, Schiff & Company in 1867.
-He became a naturalized citizen of the United States in September 1870.However, Schiff's modern biographer Cohen, says this happened a year later.
+He became a naturalized citizen of the United States in September 1870.However, Schiff's modern biographer Cohen says this happened a year later.

 Upon the dissolution of Budge, Schiff & Company in 1872, Schiff decided to return to Germany.
 In 1873, he became manager of the Hamburg branch of the London & Hanseatic Bank.
 He returned to Frankfurt, however, upon the death of his father later that year.
 In 1874, Abraham Kuhn of the banking firm of Kuhn, Loeb & Company invited him to return to New York City and enter the firm.
 Not long after joining the firm of Kuhn, Loeb & Co., Schiff was in essence running the business.